Manarom/ThermovisorImages.jl/README.md

 2a) Clone this repository to your local machine

-3a) use `include("BandPyrometry_folder\src\BandPyrometry.jl)` in REPL or other module's to bring BandPyrometry module to the global scope
+3a) use `include("thermovisor_data_folder\src\ThermovisorData.jl)` in REPL or other module's to bring BandPyrometry module to the global scope

-4a) use `using .BandPyrometry` to bring the module and its content to the corresponding namespace
+4a) use `using .ThermovisorData` to bring the module and its content to the corresponding namespace

 #### For development

 2c) Clone this repository to `username/.julia/dev/`.

-3c) Enter the package manager in REPL by pressing `]`  then add the package by typing `dev BandPyrometry`
+3c) Enter the package manager in REPL by pressing `]`  then add the package by typing `dev ThermovisorData`